-Please note that graduates on or after January 1, 2015 MUST have achieved an associate level degree or higher from an accredited institution as a minimum requirement to achieve certification as a radiographer in accordance with the ARRT.
+Please note that graduates MUST have achieved an associate level degree or higher from an accredited institution as a minimum requirement to achieve certification as a radiographer in accordance with the ARRT.

 The integration of the clinical and didactic education takes place in a sequential manner throughout the entire program.